 The sole survivor of a species of trees that dates back to the time of the dinosaurs, Ginkgo biloba is a living bridge between ferns and conifers.
 Tall, sturdy and incredibly long-lived (some as long as 1,000 years) the Ginkgo sheds spectacular, jewel-like golden leaves.
 Extracts of the leaves are used to enhance memory.

-Harvested leaves were embellished with paint, scanned, scaled, printed and cut out.
-The cut-out leaves were arranged in a lotus pattern – a nod to the Buddhist tradition of venerating this “prehistoric” tree.
+Harvested leaves were embellished with paint, then scanned, scaled, printed and cut out.
+Individual leaves were arranged in a lotus pattern – a nod to the Buddhist tradition of venerating this “prehistoric” tree.